organicmaps/organicmaps/README.md

 ## Features

-Organic Maps is the ultimate companion app for travelers, tourists, hikers, and cyclists:
+Organic Maps is the ultimate companion app for travellers, tourists, hikers, and cyclists:

-- Detailed offline maps with places that don't exist on other maps, thanks to [OpenStreetMap](https://osm.org)
+- Detailed offline maps with places that don't exist on other maps, thanks to [OpenStreetMap](https://openstreetmap.org)
 - Cycling routes, hiking trails, and walking paths
 - Contour lines, elevation profiles, peaks, and slopes
 - Turn-by-turn walking, cycling, and car navigation with voice guidance
 - Fast offline search on the map
-- Bookmarks and tracks export and import in KML, KMZ, GPX formats
+- Bookmarks and tracks import and export in KML, KMZ & GPX formats
 - Dark Mode to protect your eyes
 - Countries and regions don't take a lot of space
 - Free and open-source